Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 <li>[Change your preferred email address](../notifications/change-email-address.md)</li>
 <li>[Manage personal notifications](../notifications/manage-personal-notifications.md)</li>
 </ul></td>
 <td>Notifications alert you through email messages when changes occur to work items, code reviews, pull requests, source control files, builds, and more.
-A number of notifications are preset when a team project is created.
+When an Azure Codex project is created, a number of notifications are defined.
 If you want to opt out of these, you can.  </li>
 </ul></td>
 </tr>
 </tbody>